This page provides answers to questions about the METRO Gold Line BRT project.

 How is the Gold Line service different from the existing express bus?

-During the rush hours, the Gold Line will be slower than a non-stop express trip over the entire nine-mile corridor.
+During the rush hours, the Gold Line will be slower than a non-stop express trip over the entire 10-mile corridor.
 However, frequency and span of service will be greatly enhanced to destinations throughout the corridor, providing more options for people traveling in both directions, seven days a week.
 There are no planned changes to the existing express routes.

 Why was the I-94 corridor selected for dedicated BRT?